 - Support Us

-Established in 1996 with a $1 million gift from Eugene M. Lang, MS '40, the Eugene M. Lang Entrepreneurial Initiative Fund fosters an entrepreneurial environment at Columbia Business School by providing early-stage investing opportunities to qualifying student business initiatives.
+Established in 1996 with a $1 million gift from Eugene M. Lang, MS '40, the Eugene M. Lang Entrepreneurial Initiative Fund ("The Lang Fund") fosters an entrepreneurial environment at Columbia Business School by providing early-stage investing opportunities to qualifying student ventures.
 It also allows the School to share in the success of funded ventures through negotiated equity or other participation.

-The Lang Fund Competition offers graduating students serious about launching a business upon or shortly after graduation the opportunity to present their plan to a panel of judges who together help select which students will advance to present to the Lang Fund Board of Directors.
-During the process, a select number of students will have the opportunity to make a formal presentation followed by Q&A. Approximately five companies will be selected from the event to present to the Lang Fund Board for investment consideration.
+The Lang Fund Selection Process offers graduating students serious about furthering their venture after graduation the opportunity to present their plan to a panel of judges who help select which students will advance to present to the Lang Fund Board of Directors.
+During the process, a select number of students will have the opportunity to make a formal presentation.
+Approximately five companies will be selected from the initial event to present to the Lang Fund Board for investment consideration.